 Today’s oil market reflects:

-- Inventory sensitivity
+- Supply uncertainty sensitivity

-- Dollar fluctuations
+- Dollar and macroeconomic positioning

 Crude Oil Price Volatility Explained Through Technical Structure